What Are Hemorrhoids? Your Complete 2026 Guide

 🩺 Reviewed by: Hemorrhoid Care Hub Medical Review Team

-📅 Last reviewed: September 1, 2025
+📅 Last reviewed: October 1, 2025

 ℹ️ Disclaimer: This article is for informational purposes only and does not constitute medical advice.
 Always consult a healthcare provider for diagnosis and treatment.